gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-perspective-camera.md

 &lt;/script&gt;
 </pre>

-see how it's pretty much the same.
+and see how it's pretty much the same.

 <iframe class="webgl_example" src="../webgl-3d-perspective-w.html" width="400" height="300"></iframe>
 <a class="webgl_center" href="../webgl-3d-perspective-w.html" target="_blank">click here to open in a separate window</a>